Kim rides big 1st run to defense of Olympic halfpipe title

-ZHANGJIAKOU, China (AP) — Snowboarder Chloe Kim turned in a strong opening run — one of her best top-to-bottom performances ever — as the American standout easily defended her Olympic halfpipe title on Thursday.
+And while the American standout fell, she quickly got back up and glided to the bottom of the halfpipe Thursday with a new title: back-to-back Olympic champion.

-The last rider to drop into the halfpipe, and with the contest already over, the 21-year-old from California still attempted to go big one last time.
-She fell, got back up and casually glided the rest of the way down the halfpipe as the Olympic champion.
-She greeted her fellow medalists at the bottom with an embrace.
+“I was curious to see what would happen.
+Definitely didn’t go my way,” the 21-year-old from California said of her toughest trick.
+“I did it once in practice and it went well.
+So, different.
+We’ll try it another day.”

-On this day, the only real drama was for second place, with 32-year-old Queralt Castellet of Spain taking silver in her fifth Olympic appearance.
+On this day in the mountains above Beijing, the only real drama was for second place, with 32-year-old Queralt Castellet of Spain taking silver in her fifth Olympic appearance.
 Sena Tomita of Japan held off Cai Xuetong of China for bronze.

 No one was matching Kim's height or demanding array of tricks.
 Not after an opening performance that featured a variety of different spins and rotations, including a front and backside 1080 (three spins each).
 That flawless run appeared to surprise even her as she covered her mouth in excitement.
 She later told a coach it was the best one she's done.